 SFBI welcomes our guest instructor Thomas Teffri-Chambelland for this course.
 Thomas is the founder and the director of L’école International de Boulangerie (EIDB), a world-renowned baking school located in Provence, France.
 Thomas has a master’s degree in biology and he has an extensive knowledge in the biological and biochemical aspects of sourdough fermentation.
 His most recent publication, Panettone et Viennoiserie au Levain, focuses on natural fermentation in viennoiserie products.

 This is an advanced course for experienced bakers.
 Please note that this class has more lecture time and demonstrations than SFBI’s other workshops.
 Final products made during the class are evaluated as a group to compare the results.

-To apply, please email your resume and a cover letter to email@example.com by February 4 ,2023.
-We will announce who are accepted to the course February 28,2023 Price : $ 1595.00
+WAITLIST: To apply, please email your resume and a cover letter to: firstname.lastname@example.org.

 If you have any concerns or questions before traveling to SFBI, email us at: email@example.com we want to make sure you have the best experience while learning here.
 That you feel safe and comfortable.

 The class will begin at 7:30 AM on Monday morning and at 7:00 AM after Monday.
 We will have breakfast pastries ready for you 30 minutes before class starts. (if you have any special diet please let us know in advance) We also welcome you to bring your own drink.
 Feel free to contact: firstname.lastname@example.org

 Any notice of cancellation or transfers must be made in writing.

 - More than 6 weeks prior to the course start date, payments will be reimbursed, minus a $150 cancellation fee.
 Payments transferred to another class will be made at no charge; however transferred payments are non-refundable.